 The following description is based on the /cinelerra-5.1/doc/README.blendalg that accompanies the code by the author of both the code and the document.
 It is the authoriative documentation; the most detailed/original source and has additional commentary and programming information.
 If you encounter problems or confusion when using these plugins, always refer directly to that document here.
+If running CINELERRA-GG from an AppImage, testing has shown that it should work as well as if run from a build - just be aware of filename extensions that appear by default in the input field for the funtion name and change them accordingly.

-The idea behind these plugins6 is that the user can program sufficiently short and simple blending algorithms, called Functions, by following detailed instructions with no real programming skills required.
+The idea behind these plugins6 is that the user can program sufficiently short and simple blending algorithms, called Functions, by following detailed instructions with very little programming skills required.
 Blend Algebra and Blend Program come with a library of Functions (System Library) that mimic the 30 overlay effects found in the Patchbay or Overlay plugins.
 The user can modify these Functions as needed or create new ones.
 To look at these example functions, there is an Edit... button in the respective plugin dialog.
 You will need a text editor to do so, which by default is emacs if it is installed.
-If not, you can set your favorite editor via the corresponding environment variable in a terminal (export CIN_EDITOR='name editor') and then start CINELERRA-GG from the same terminal.
+If not, you can set your favorite editor via the corresponding environment variable in a terminal (export CIN_EDITOR='name editor') and then start CINELERRA-GG from that same terminal.

 If you can not wait to get started, checkout these examples here.
 You will also find test projects to download to learn more about the plugins and to see the various ways they can be used to create your own functions.